What is Fleur de Sel? Find out everything about it in this complete guide. What does it taste like? How to use it and much more!

 Fleur de Sel is harvested by hand on the surface of the water of the salt marshes.
 It is formed under the combined action of sun and wind.

-After salt-makers carefully harvest the delicate Fleur de Sel crystals, these are placed on special tables to dry naturally under the sun.
+After salt-makers carefully harvest the delicate crystals, these are placed on special tables to dry naturally under the sun.
 These fragile crystals that form on the surface of the water are prized for their bright white color and exquisite flavor.

 In France, it is harvested only in certain region: Guérande (Brittany), Noirmoutier Island, Island of Ré and Camargue (Southern France).

-Fleur de Sel (pronounced "flur-de-sell") is a French name that literally means "flower of salt."
+Fleur de Sel (pronounced "flur-de-sell") is a French name that literally means in English "flower of salt."

 Fleur de Sel shouldn't be used as an ordinary seasoning.
 It is a gourmet finishing salt.
 It adds a final flourish of texture and flavor to a dish.
-You can sprinkle it on a steak, vegetables, Poireaux vinaigrette (French leek salad), Beetroot carpaccio or add it to your French Hot Chocolate.
+In French cuisine, it is often sprinkled on steaks, vegetables, Poireaux vinaigrette (French leek salad), Beetroot carpaccio or add it to your French Hot Chocolate.

-It is often used to make luxury caramels (Caramels à la fleur de sel), chocolates or pastries.
+It is also often used to make luxury caramels, chocolates or pastries.

 According to my patisserie teacher, Fleur de Sel does not give your dishes a salty taste but a salted taste.
-Although salty and salted seem to name the same thing, once you have tried Fleur de Sel, you will understand the difference between those 2 words.
+Although salty and salted seem to name the same thing, once you have tried it, you will understand the difference between those 2 words.
 Fleur de Sel is flaky and has a crystal-like texture that impacts its taste.
 The difference is very obvious when you compare it to finely powdered salt.
-In other words, Fleur de Sel has a more delicate taste than regular sea salt.
+In other words, it has a more delicate taste than regular sea salt.

 Well, if you're visiting France or if you live in France, you can buy Fleur de Sel at any supermarket.
 You will find it next to the regular sea salt.